01-edu/public/subjects/java/checkpoints/todo-list/README.md

 ### Usage

-Here is a possible `TaskManager.java` to test your `TodoList` class:
+Here is a possible `ExerciseRunner.java` to test your `TodoList` class:

 ```java
 public class ExerciseRunner {